HumanSignal/labelImg/README.rst

 -  `Windows & Linux <http://tzutalin.github.io/labelImg/>`__

--  OS X
--  Binaries for OS X are not yet available.
+-  OS X. Binaries for OS X are not yet available.
 Help would be appreciated.
 At present, it must be `built from source <#os-x>`__.

 Build from source
 ~~~~~~~~~~~~~~~~~